Elk Ribeye Steak

 How to Prepare & Consume

 Best enjoyed grilled or pan-seared to medium-rare to retain moisture and flavor.
-Marinating can enhance tenderness.
+Marinating before cooking can enhance tenderness and taste.

 Smart Selection & Storage

-Choose elk ribeye steak that is bright red in color with a firm texture.
-Avoid any cuts that appear brown or have an off smell.
+Choose elk ribeye steak that is bright red in color with minimal marbling; avoid any cuts that appear brown or have an off smell.

 Myths vs Realities